 - Weigh your flour, add baking soda and whisk the two together with a hand egg whisk.
 Set aside.

 - Chop your chocolate very finely.
-Put it into a big mixing bowl, with cocoa powder and salt.
+Put it into a big mixing bowl, with cacao and salt.
 Stir well.

 - Brew an espresso.
 In a small pot boil water (50 ml for tall brownies, 35 for flatter ones) + add 2 tbsp of hot espresso.
 Bring both to boil.

-- Pour boiling water & espresso into the chocolate, cocoa powder and salt mixture.
+- Pour boiling water & espresso into the chocolate, cacao and salt mixture.
 Stir with a spoon so that chocolate melts in hot liquid.
 Don’t add any more water.

 - Add in sugar, flax egg (by this time it should turn all sticky) and olive oil.
 Using a hand mixer, blend the mixture until it’s smooth.
 Add hazelnut liqueur and blend it into the mixture.

 - It’s time to add flour and the baking soda mixture.
 Add little at a time and stir it into the chocolate mixture with a spoon.
 Do not be tempted to use an electric mixer as it will overwork the batter.
 Be careful not to overwork the batter or else gluten will develop in the flour and it will affect the texture of the brownies negatively.
 Stir just enough until there are no flour pockets anymore, but no more than that.

 - Spoon the batter (it will be rather thick) into a baking tray.
 Smooth it with a spatula and sprinkle chopped hazelnuts on top.
 Bake on middle shelf for about 23-25 minutes (taller version – I baked mine for 23 minutes) and 19-22 minutes (flatter version) depending how set you like your brownies.
 The top should be nice and crispy, but the inside gooey.